Featured

 [2] I can’t begin to imagine how First Nations descendants feel about these events.
 Journalist and leader Stan Grant (Wiradjuri and Kamilaroi), often addresses these conflicts in his writing and orations.

 [3] The Indigenous Australians called it ‘devil devil’.
 The question ‘where did it come from?’ remains unanswered.
-Smallpox has a 10-14 day incubation period so it is unlikely to have come directly from the fleet’s human cargo.
-Test tubes of scabs were apparently brought in for inoculation purposes and probably stored in the hospital laboratory, although there are questions about whether it would have remained active for the length of, and weather changes during, the journey.
+Smallpox has a 10-14 day incubation period so it is unlikely to have come directly from the fleet’s human cargo or from the French in 1788.
+Test tubes of scabs/puss from a recovering sufferer were brought in by Surgeon John White for inoculation purposes and probably stored in the hospital laboratory.
+Questions about whether it would have remained active for the length of, and weather changes during, the journey have now been proven baseless.
 So either someone accidentally or purposefully let it loose or it came from somewhere unknown.
 I doubt, from reading his letters home in the Historical Records and other journals at that time, it would have been on Governor Phillip’s orders.
-However, he had enemies and those officers, let alone the rest of the rabble, were out to cause trouble and did target the First Peoples.
+However, he had enemies and those officers, let alone the rest of the rabble, were out to cause trouble and did target the First Peoples. (https://www.nma.gov.au/defining-moments/resources/smallpox-epidemic)

 [4] In Chapter 2 of Everything You Need to Know About the Uluru Statement From the Heart, Megan Davis & George Williams discuss what the 1967 referendum did and did not achieve.

 [5] This is simplified.
-If you wish to know more about this document and its history read Everything You Need to Know About the Uluru Statement from the Heart by Megan Davis and George Williams.
+If you wish to know more about this document and its history visit the Uluru Statement From the Heart website or read the detail in Everything You Need to Know About the Uluru Statement from the Heart by Megan Davis and George Williams or the more accessible The Voice to Parliament by Thomas Mayo and Kerry O’Brien.

 [6] As Professor Megan Davis said at the end of her Henry Parkes Oration in 2018, “it is an invitation to the Australian people.
 It’s an important statement that will kickstart a reform so that perhaps finally after decades and decades and decades my people, our people, will find their rightful place in our own country”.
 Or, as Pat Anderson is reported as saying in her 2021 Lowitja O’Donoghue Oration in Adelaide recently, it seeks to “change the narrative about who we are as a nation”.